-Field Default Description General Settings Folder Тор Use this field to set and display the folder with which the profile is associated.
-The drop-down menu displays all folders available for association with the profile.
-Folders provide a way to organize the visibility of device parameters that is separate from the configuration groups of devices.
-Using folders, you can view basic statistics about device, and define which users have visibility to which device parameters.
-Name Blank Enter the name of the rate threshold profile.
-Other Settings Channel Increase Time (0360000 sec) 15 Set the time, in seconds, in which the threshold must be exceeded in order to trigger an alarm.
-Channel Quiet Time (60-360000 sec) 900 Set the time that must elapse before another identical alarm may be triggered, after an alarm has been triggered, Use this option to prevent excessive messages in the log file.
-Channel Threshold (0-100000) 300 Specify the number of a specific type of frame.
+Field Default Description Channel Threshold (0-100000) 300 Specify the number of a specific type of frame.
 This number must be exceeded within a specific interval in an entire channel to trigger an alarm.
 Node Time Interval (1-120 sec) 15 Set the time, in seconds, in which the threshold must be exceeded in order to trigger an alarm.
 Node Quiet Time (60-360000 sec) 900 Set the time that must elapse before another identical alarm may be triggered, after an alarm has been triggered.
 This option prevents excessive messages in the log file.
 Node Threshold (0-100000) 200 Specify the number of a specific type of frame that must be exceeded within a specific interval for a particular client MAC address to trigger an alarm.

-^{3.} Click Add or Save.
+3. Select Add or Save.
 The added or edited Rate Threshold appears on the Profiles > IDS > Denial of Service > Rate Thresholds page.